 Dot grew up in Maryland and went to public schools her whole life.
 “My parents really valued education,” she says.
 Her parents owned various businesses over the years, including a Jewish deli and a very busy market in Capitol Hill.
 As a high school student, Dot helped in the stores, but school definitely came first.
 When it came time to apply for college, Dot decided to apply to Williams College on a whim.
 “Someone I went to church with had applied there and he seemed pretty smart, so I gave it a shot,” she says.
-“I got in there and it was almost like I was in a foreign country—most students were from private schools, boarding schools, or the top NYC magnet schools.”
+“I got in there and it was almost like I was in a foreign country—most students were from private schools, boarding schools, or the top NYC magnet schools.
+College was the first time I realized the enormity of the spectrum of privilege.
+I believe my college experience informs how I approach and envision my work as a college counselor.
+You can’t have an honest conversation about college admissions without talking about diversity, equity, position and privilege."

 After some guidance from a friend, Dot decided to go back to school to get her MA in counseling psychology with a Feminist emphasis, eventually going on to get an MFT license.
 Then a friend from grad school asked her to work with her as a school counselor at Mercy Burlingame.
 “I had very little experience in high schools, let alone Catholic schools, but I needed a job that could make my life work,” says Dot.
 During that time, she got married and then moved to a job at Woodside Priory in College Counseling.
 While at Priory, Dot had two daughters, and found herself longing for a simpler lifestyle.
 This is what led her to Sonoma Academy.